danielobrist/ip6-palim-palim/README.md

 * TCP and UDP, in and out: 10000 to 20000
 * TCP, in: 3478

-Instructions for the Palim-Palim TURN server based on Gabriel Tanner's instructions (https://gabrieltanner.org/blog/turn-server):
+Instructions for the Palim-Palim TURN server based on [Gabriel Tanner's instructions](https://gabrieltanner.org/blog/turn-server):

-The TURN server of Palim-Palim has the following public IP address: `86.119.43.130`.
-Port `3478` was set as the entry port.

 1. Update the linux server
 `sudo apt-get update -y`